DJ Quik: Rhythm-al-ism and Beyond

 After the lackluster sales of only 400,000 units of his fifth album, he was dropped by Arista Records, which had bought Profile Records.
 He produced for Kurupt, Big Syke, Janet Jackson, and Won G. He produced on Made (soundtrack) in 2001.
 That year also saw Suge Knight try to get Quik as the in-house producer for Death Row Records.
 In 2002, he released Under tha Influence under Ark 21 Records which sold only 200,000 units.
 He also produced Truth Hurts' only Top 10 pop hit "Addictive" that year.
 However, he had sampled a Hindi song by the name "Thoda Resham Lagta Hai" originally sung by the legendary Hindi singing prodigy Lata Mangeshkar on the record, and the copyright holders Saregama Music eventually filed a $500 million lawsuit against Truth Hurts' label, Aftermath Entertainment, that was amicably resolved by Jimmy Iovine and Dr. Dre.
-The song instrumental was sample in the Jamaican dancehall beat "Bollywood Riddim".
-DJ Quik also produced and appeared on another track on Truth Hurts' debut LP, Truthfully Speaking, titled "I'm Not Really Lookin".
-He worked with Talib Kweli, Will Smith, and Shade Sheist that year.
+The song instrumental was sampled in the Jamaican dancehall beat "Bollywood Riddim."
+DJ Quik also produced and appeared on another track on Truth Hurts' debut LP, Truthfully Speaking, titled "I'm Not Really Lookin."
+He worked with Talib Kweli, Will Smith and Shade Sheist that year.

 Record problems and a plethora of others almost prompted Quik to retire.
 The album The Best of DJ Quik: Da Finale was originally going to be his last release.
 He later stated:

 He later decided to come back.
-In 2003 Jay-Z commissioned Quik to produce on The Black Album.
+In 2003, Jay-Z commissioned Quik to produce on The Black Album.
 Rapper Chingy worked with Quik on his Jackpot which also proved to be a hit.
-He worked for Roscoe, Butch Cassidy, Nate Dogg, E-40, TQ and Hi-C. In 2003 he also saw 50 Cent become a bigger star, as the aforementioned Get Rich Or Die Tryin album featured In Da Club which Quik did the drums for.
+He worked for Roscoe, Butch Cassidy, Nate Dogg, E-40, TQ and Hi-C. In 2003 he also saw 50 Cent become a bigger star, as the aforementioned Get Rich Or Die Tryin album featured In Da Club, which Quik did the drums for.

 Ludacris got DJ Quik to produce on The Red Light District in 2004.
 He was also commissioned for a remix on the 2Pac album Loyal to the Game.
 He also worked with Knoc-turn'al and Suga Free that year.